equinor/flowify-documentation/docs/workspaces.md

 - Run any existing workflow with new/existing parameters
 - Create new components and workflows

-More details on access control are under the respective objects documentations.
+More details on access control for various Flowify objects are under their respective documentations.